4KSHAT0p/dsaC/README.md

 It also contains implementations of OS algorithms and a basic project of windows API.

-*Note* : please give proper credit if using my work.
+*Note* : please give proper credit if you are using my work.